aaronik/GPTModels.nvim/README.md

-# GPTModels - an LLM AI plugin for neovim
+# GPTModels.nvim - an LLM AI plugin for neovim

 An AI plugin designed to tighten your neovim workflow with AI LLMs, focusing on **stability** and **user experience**.